 6. Try the Divided Plate Method.

 Picture your dinner plate when you were young.
 Chances are, you had three foods at every meal—the main course (meat), a starch (rice or potatoes) and a veggie.
 And we’ll bet the meat and potatoes were piled high, right?
 Unfortunately, that’s not the way you maintain a healthy weight and lifestyle.
 But don’t worry!
 You can easily change you eating habits and adopt new owes for yourself and your family.
 Here’s how you do it: Instead of three sections, imagine your dinner plate has four.
-To make a balanced meal, fill one quarter with Lean Proteins, one quarter with Healthy Fats and Good Carbs, and the two bottom sections should be reserved for Vegetables.
+To make a balanced meal, fill one quarter with Proteins, one quarter with Healthy Fats and Good Carbs, and the two bottom sections should be reserved for Vegetables.
 Don’t overlap them or pile the food high.
 And if you must go back for seconds, go for the veggies!

 7. Use Household Items as Guides.